texfaq/texfaq.github.io/FAQ-letterclass.md

 Doing-it-yourself is a common strategy; Knuth (for use with Plain TeX, in the TeXbook), and Kopka and Daly (in their Guide to LaTeX) offer worked examples.
-(The latest version of Knuth's macros appear in his ''local library'' dump on the archive, which is updated in parallel with new versions of TeX&nbsp;&mdash; so not very often&hellip;)
+(The latest version of Knuth's macros appear in his "local library" dump on the archive, which is updated in parallel with new versions of TeX&nbsp;&mdash; so not very often&hellip;)

 Nevertheless, there _are_ contributed alternatives&nbsp;&mdash; in fact